Ziv976/zhouziqi.github.io/_pages/about.md

 Education
 ======
 - 2021 - 2023  School of Cyber Science and Engineering, Huazhong University of Science and Technology, M.S. in Cyberspace Security
-- 2023 - now  School of Computer Science and Technology, Huazhong University of Science and Technology, Ph.D. in Computer Science
+- 2023 - Now  School of Computer Science and Technology, Huazhong University of Science and Technology, Ph.D. in Computer Science

 Research Interests
 ======